 § B.1.5.1.2 The period covered by each Application for Payment shall be one calendar month ending on the last day of the month, or as follows:

-§ B.1.5.1.3 Provided that an Application for Payment is received not later than the day of the month, the Owner shall make payment of the amount certified to the Design-Builder not later than the day of the month.
-If an Application for Payment is received by the Owner after the application date fixed above, payment of the amount certified shall be made by the Owner not later than ( ) days after the Owner receives the Application for Payment.
+§ B.1.5.1.3 Provided that an Application for Payment is received not later than the 30th day of the month, the Owner shall make payment of the amount certified to the Design-Builder not later than the 30th day of the following month.
+If an Application for Payment is received by the Owner after the application date fixed above, payment of the amount certified shall be made by the Owner not later than thirty ( 30 ) days after the Owner receives the Application for Payment.

 (Federal, state or local laws may require payment within a certain period of time.)